AdamPflug/express-brute/README.md

 `ExpressBrute` stores
 ---------------------
-There are a number adapters that have been written to allow ExpressBrute to be used with different persistant storage implementations, some of the ones I know about include:
+There are a number adapters that have been written to allow ExpressBrute to be used with different persistent storage implementations, some of the ones I know about include:
 - [Memcached](https://github.com/AdamPflug/express-brute-memcached)
 - [Redis](https://github.com/AdamPflug/express-brute-redis)
 - [MongoDB](https://github.com/auth0/express-brute-mongo)